5.1.2 |

 worth.
 Has the sanctity of human life, perhaps, merely been

-replaced by the sanctity of self-awareness to better accomodate
+replaced with the sanctity of self-awareness to better accommodate

 the needs of self-conscious human beings who do not want to be

-which are self-aware and those which are not, cannot be made
+between beings which are self-aware and those which are not, cannot be

-it should rather be the killing of beings without an immortal
+therefore it should rather be the killing of beings without an

-for them it is exclusively or particularly the killing of the
+however, because for them it is exclusively or particularly the killing of

-bodies of human beings which is wrong, even tho they are
+the bodies of human beings which is wrong, even tho they are claimed to

 In short, our conclusion is that it is vital to the cogency of